ChrisPritchard/ctf-writeups/tryhackme/vulnnetdotjar.md

 Great!
 I had creds... but these didn't work for the manager interface.
 They did work for the host-manager though, and thus went the next hour as I went down a dead end.
 Specifically, I tried following this guide: https://www.certilience.fr/2019/03/tomcat-exploit-variant-host-manager/, but couldn't get it to work.
 Turns out, it only works if a number of configurations have been made to, for example, allow tomcat to host from remote servers which didn't appear to be the case.

 So I was stuck again... until I read the above more slowly.
 The GUI is disabled... but in my wanderings and enumeration of tomcats docs I found it had a ... text interface? basically a simplistic api.
-That is, /manager/html is the standard manager url, but */manager/text* performs basically the same purpose without a gui!
-Sure enough, by accessing /manager/text/list I got a list of deployed applications.
+That is, `/manager/html` is the standard manager url, but */manager/text* performs basically the same purpose *without a gui*!
+Sure enough, by accessing `/manager/text/list` I got a list of deployed applications.

 Ok, so back to using the standard war exploit, finally :)